KeilHubbard/tiny-modbus-rtu/README.md

 # tiny-modbus-rtu
 Modbus RTU Client library for communicating with Modbus RTU Servers over RS485

-Developed as an alternative to the existing modbus libraries that include support for all Modbus Protocols adn do not allow custom messages.
+Developed as an alternative to the existing modbus libraries that include support for all Modbus Protocols and do not allow custom messages.
 TinyModbusRTU supports only a single protocol and transmission layer.

 Designed specifically to allow support for custom function codes and messages.